 The Maltese is an ancient dog breed that’s been around before the Bible was even completed, at least according to some historians.
 For thousands of years, the Maltese has been by the side of royalty and aristocrats.

-With their long, fluffy coats in a majestic white hue, it’s easy to see why they’re famous for their appearances.
+With their long, fluffy coats in a majestic white hue, it’s easy to see why they’re famous for their looks.
 And as a result, they frequently compete and win at dog shows.
-You’ll never see a show without at least one Maltese.
+You’ll never see a dog show without at least one Maltese.

 The Maltese dog is a fantastic toy companion for all types of people.
 In fact, they’re one of the top lap dog breeds in the world.
 They stroll around with an air of confidence, but retain the playful nature that makes them so lovable.